Road Test, S.A.L.T. Experiences: In Mykonos, Making Cheese

 Inside Tips: Don’t bother with breakfast — and you’ll want to skip lunch too — because it’s a feast.
 And, get this: You don’t have to love cheese or even care too much about making it to have adored this visit (in fact, one fellow guest told me he was dragged, kicking-and-screaming, by his wife and daughter and he had, he says, “the best time.”).
 And enjoy the ambience; Perched high on a hill, Mykonos Farmers’ has a lovely stone terrace with breathtaking views over the white rooftops and the Mediterranean Sea.

 More Info: S.A.L.T.
-Adventures’ Mykonian Cheesemaking lasts about 3 1/2 hours.
-The shore excursion is available in summer 2021 aboard Silver Moon.
+Experiences’ Mykonian Cheesemaking lasts about 3 1/2 hours.
+The shore excursion is available on summer calls to Mykonos on Silver Moon and Silver Dawn.